Northeastern-DS-4200-F19-Staff/In-Class-Programming--D3-Line-Chart/README.md

                     `.attr('transform','translate(50,50)');`

-**Step14**: Now we will define the scales for the x and y axis.
+**Step 14**: Now we will define the scales for the x and y axis.
 We will define two variables x and y and set their domain and range.\
 `var y = d3.scaleLinear()` \
           `.domain([0,maxPrice])`\
           `.range([height-margin.bottom,0]);`